-Jesus probably had his own characteristic rituals and practices.
-One of them seems to have been giving meals a special significance as times of sharing and belonging together.
+and belonging together.
 The church's practice of Holy Communion stems ultimately from Jesus' own practice.
-He seems to have openly shared meals with all sorts of people, from the pious and respectable to the rogue and outcast.
+He seems to we say he was truly God.
+He have openly shared meals with all sorts of people, from the pious and respectable to the roque mark when people said that to and outcast.
 These were occasions of acceptance and celebration flowing from his strong belief in God's love for all.
 Another of his characteristics was his simple lifestyle: he had a small band of women and men who travelled around with him and they all shared a common purse for daily needs.
 Jesus declared that when God's reign comes it will be good news for the poor.
 People who were poor would have found acceptance and support in his company.
 His vision was of a changed society with no discards; what he hoped was also what he lived.